arrjunjha/slash/README_Sprint1.md

 In retail and e-commerce, product returns contribute significantly to operational and financial losses.
 This project aims to design a machine learning system that predicts whether an order will be returned or cancelled at the time of purchase.

 ## 2. Business Problem
 Retailers lose money on logistics, refunds, and product handling due to returns.
-Predicting return risk at order time allows interventions such as confirmation prompts, fraud detection, recommendation adjustments, and optimized shipping decisions.
+Predicting return risk at order time allows interventions such as confirmation prompts, recommendation adjustments, and optimized shipping decisions.

 **Business Question:** “Will this item/order be returned?”

 ## 3. Machine Learning Problem
 - **Type:** Supervised Learning — Binary Classification
 - **Target Variable:**
-  - `1` → Returned or Cancelled
+  - `1` → Returned
   - `0` → Not Returned
 - **Input Features:** age, gender, state, quantity, price, discount, product rating, brand